-On the DSLR side, the new Nikon D780 combines the best features of a DSLR (optical viewfinder, battery life, size and robustness) with the cutting edge live view, on-sensor autofocus and 4K video of Nikon mirrorless cameras, in this instance the Nikon Z6.
-It feels like a new dawn for the DSLR design, and it's great to see another full frame Nikon DSLR joining the range.
+On the DSLR side, the Nikon D780 combines the best features of a DSLR (optical viewfinder, battery life, size and robustness) with the cutting edge live view, on-sensor autofocus and 4K video of Nikon mirrorless cameras, in this instance the Nikon Z6.

-But you don't have to be a pro to get a Nikon camera.
-Nikon DSLRs range from the cheap and novice-friendly Nikon D3500 right up to the high-end Nikon D850.
-Nikon DSLRs are amongst the best DSLRs you can buy.
+At the professional end of the scale, the flagship Nikon D6 is a true workhorse camera and is the tool of choice for capturing high profile sporting events.
+But you don't have to be a pro to get a Nikon DSLR.
+The cheap, entry-level Nikon D3500 is great for starting your photography hobby, and you can graduate right up to the high-end Nikon D850.
+Nikon DSLRs are among the best DSLRs you can buy.

 Of course, an interchangeable lens camera might be more than you need.
 The best camera for beginners doesn't have to be a DSLR.
 For family or casual use a fixed-lens Nikon Coolpix 'compact' camera will do just as well, and probably save you some money at the same time.
-The Coolpix range includes some of the best point and shoot cameras, with specialised models such as ultra-zoom bridge cameras – Nikon has just launched the brand new Coolpix P950 – and rugged underwater cameras that can stand being submerged, dropped and frozen!
+The Coolpix range includes some of the best point and shoot cameras, with specialized models such as ultra-zoom bridge cameras – the latest in the range being the Coolpix P950 with its huge 83x optical zoom – and rugged underwater cameras that can stand being submerged, dropped and frozen!

 So that's enough talk – let's see which are the best Nikon cameras to buy today!